YacineDerder/VisionBasedEgoSpeed_gr44/README.md

 <img src="Figures\NetworkDetail.png" alt="NetworkDetail">

 As we can see, the network consists of 6 convolutional layers, 2 maxPool layers and 3 dense layers.
 The kernel used for the convolutional layers is always (3,3,3), however, the first maxPool kernel does not span in depth in order to preserve temporal information.
 As a padding of 1 and a stride of 1 are used for the convolutions, the dimensions are preserved between convolution layers.
-The network is trained with a learning rate of 0.001, the ADAM optimizer and the MSE loss.

 With the final network trained and the preprocessed dataset completed, we obtain the following structure, as opposed to the first one :